fbpx Skip to content

 Nuutajärvi is conveniently located in the centre of everything.
 From Tampere you will get there in less than an hour, from Turku a little over an hour, and from Helsinki in a couple of hours.
 From further away, you can get there in a few hours too!

 Festival buses are back again this year to take you to Mitäs from Tampere, Turku and Helsinki.
+Bus tickets will go on sale in the spring of 2024.

 Traveling from abroad?
 Helsinki and Turku can be conveniently reached by boat (Eckeröline, Silja line, Viking) or by plane.
 After that, the easiest way is to hop on the festival bus and enjoy the ride to Mitäs.